railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 To understand the implications of requirements calculation, you must know the configuration of the sold product.
 To do this, go to the form for product PC2 and click on the link :guilabel:`Bill of Materials` to the right.
-You get the scheme show below which is the composition of the selected product.
+You get the scheme shown in :ref:`fig-mrpbomtree` which is the composition of the selected product.

+.. _fig-mrpbomtree:

 .. figure:: images/mrp_product_bom_tree.png
    :align: center

-   *Composition of product PC2 in the demonstration data.*
+   *Composition of product PC2 in the demonstration data*

 You can see that manufacturing the PC2 computer must be done in two steps: